Purlins Roof

 In post-frame or pole barn construction, purlins are critical.
 They are installed on top of the trusses and provide a flat, level surface for roofing materials.

-These structures rely heavily on purlins because there are no interior load-bearing walls, making strong roof framing essential.
+These structures rely heavily on purlins because there are no interior load-bearing walls, making strong roof framing essential.“This is especially true for large commercial roofing structures.”

 11. Purlins and Building Codes